abtion/guidelines/career/ladder.md

 #### Impactful
 - [ ] Drives tasks from internal meetings and parks them nicely in internal acceptance.
+- [ ] Requires minimal guidance from seniors and can help unblock juniors when necessary.
 - [ ] Proactively seeks out to unblock colleagues when they are struggling with a task.
 - [ ] Has a track record of embracing big challenges and turning them into